top of page

 PE Expectations: 10 Important Outcomes for Daily PE Classes

-2. Have Fun: Enjoy participating, and let your enthusiasm shine.
+2. Have Fun: Enjoy participating.
+Let your enthusiasm show.

-3. Try Your Best: Give every activity your full effort, regardless of the challenge.
+3. Try Your Best: Give every activity your full effort, regardless of how challenging it feels.

-4. Be Polite and Respectful: Treat everyone with kindness and respect.
+4. Be Polite and Respectful: Treat everyone in the gym — classmates, teacher, equipment — with genuine respect.

-6. Attempt New Things: Step out of your comfort zone and embrace new experiences.
+6. Attempt New Things: Step outside your comfort zone.
+That's where growth happens.

-9. Move Safely and in Control: Be mindful of your movements to ensure safety for yourself and others.
+9. Move Safely and in Control: Be aware of your body and those around you at all times.

-10. Leave with a Smile: End each class feeling positive about your participation and efforts.
+10. Leave with a Smile: End every class feeling positive about your participation.

 These outcomes, communicated through positive language, underscore what PE teachers expect from students during every class.
 They are comprehensive, covering aspects of learning, social interaction, safety, and emotional well-being.